-Naomi also supports the evaluation of the organisation's projects, measuring the impact of the developed products and services and disseminating the findings.
+Naomi also supported the evaluation of the organisation's projects, measuring the impact of the developed products and services and disseminating the findings.
 Naomi holds a BA Hons in Social and Political Sciences from the University of Cambridge.

 Naomi dabbles in jazz singing but is rubbish at karaoke.